csu-hci-projects/CS464-LeapMotionPiano/README.md

 # CS464-LeapPiano README

+## Rebecca Kopacz and Morgan VandeRiet

+### About
-This is a project created for CS464 (Spring 2021) at Colorado State University by Rebecca Kopacz and Morgan VandeRiet.
-It features a virtual piano made in Unity, and can be played using a Leap Motion device.
-Current folders are the virtual piano, website source code, and miscellaneous additional files.
+This is a project created for CS464: Introduction to Human-Computer Interaction Spring semester 2021 at Colorado State University.
+It features a virtual piano made in Unity and can be played using a Leap Motion device.

+### Links
+* Website:
+* Introduction Video:
+* Presentation Video:
+* GitHub Repository:

+\*note: links not currently ready but will be finished by Checkpoint 4.